 India ready for Fed Cup challenge with in-form Ankita and Sania in side

-Ankita Raina's red-hot form and Sania Mirza's assuring presence will give India a much better shot at the Play-offs place when the six-team Fed Cup competition begins here from Tuesday Ankita has been in tremendous form since the start of the season, winning two ITF singles and as many doubles titles.
+Ankita Raina's red-hot form and Sania Mirza's assuring presence will give India a much better shot at the Play-offs place when the six-team Fed Cup competition begins here from Tuesday.
+India will begin their campaign by locking horns with China on Tuesday and are scheduled to clash with Uzbekistan (Wednesday), Korea (Thursday), Chinese Taipei (Friday) and Indonesia (Saturday) during the week.
+Ankita has been in tremendous form since the start of the season, winning two ITF singles and as many doubles titles.

-She is placed at a career-best 160 in the singles ranking chart but during the Fed Cup the gritty Ankita has always punched above her weight, giving tough times to formidable opponents She would be captain Vishal Uppal's biggest weapon apart from multiple-time doubles Grand Slam champion Sania Mirza, who is returning to Fed Cup after four years.
+She is placed at a career-best 160 in the singles ranking chart but during the Fed Cup the gritty Ankita has always punched above her weight, giving tough times to formidable opponents.
+She would be captain Vishal Uppal's biggest weapon apart from multiple-time doubles Grand Slam champion Sania, who is returning to Fed Cup after four years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)